 As a general rule of thumb, shoes should be replaced every 8-12 months for most people or every 500-700 kilometres for running shoes.
 Some shoes will last longer, and some will wear out more quickly.
-There are a few easy indicators you can watch for to know when it is time to replace your shoes.

 One indication that your shoes might be approaching the end of their life is if you feel they are not as comfortable and supportive as when they were new.
 As the materials wear down, the cushioning and support begin to compress and the materials that the shoes are made of don’t “bounce back” as much as they once did.